Impact of income tax on capital budgeting decisions

 Capital budgeting with income tax:

-Since we have learned the concept of after-tax cash inflow, after-tax cost and depreciation tax shield, now we can explain the impact of income tax on capital budgeting with the help of a comprehensive example.
+Since we have learned the concept of after-tax cash inflow, after-tax cost and depreciation tax shield, now we can explain the impact of income tax on capital budgeting with the help of a comprehensive NPV example.

 Example 4:

-A company is considering the purchase of an equipment to save its costs.
+A company is considering the purchase of an equipment to save its manufacturing costs.
 The relevant data for net present value analysis of the equipment is given below:

 Solution:

-Depreciation = $240,000/6 years
+Annual depreciation = $240,000/6 years

 = $40,000